FitSNAP/FitSNAP/docs/source/Run.rst

 This section declares the names of output files.

 - :code:`metrics` gives the name of the error metrics markdown file.
+If using LAMMPS metal units, energy mean absolute errors are in eV and force errors are in eV/Angstrom.

 - :code:`potential` gives the prefix of the LAMMPS-ready potential files to dump.